 |Arkansas, Alabama, Delaware, University of Miami, Whole Foods and others

 ||Evidence indicates that well-designed worksite wellness programs can reduce health expenditures and reduce absenteeism, at least for large employers, including state government.

 ||The main targets of worksite wellness programs are chronic diseases, such as diabetes, chronic obstructive pulmonary disease and heart disease.

 ||Research for this brief did not uncover any studies of the effectiveness of state laws to encourage more employers to offer, or more employees to participate in, worksite wellness programs.

-The following articles are published by third-party sources.
+The following reports and articles are published by third-party sources.
 NCSL is not responsible for the opinions expressed in such materials.